 Compared to on-premises implementations, cloud storage providers are able to take advantage of the latest and greatest storage hardware, as well as their own innovations in design and engineering to squeeze out both performance increases and cost decreases on an ongoing basis.

-This is especially helpful for those working in the field of education, as you will see.
+This is especially helpful for media and entertainment companies, as you will see.